What is Interventional Radiology?

 Interventional Radiology (IR) is a medical subspecialty where highly trained physicians use live imaging — including fluoroscopy (X-ray), ultrasound, CT, and MRI — to guide instruments through the body's natural pathways.
 Instead of large surgical incisions, IR uses access points no bigger than a pen tip, typically through a small nick in the skin or a natural body opening.

 This approach results in less pain, minimal blood loss, shorter hospital stays, and faster return to daily life.
-At KG Hospital, our IR suite is integrated with Cardiology, Oncology, Vascular Surgery, Neurology, Neurosurgery, Obstetrics, gynecology and Gastroenterology — ensuring you receive a coordinated, multidisciplinary care plan.
+At KG Hospital, our IR suite is integrated with Cardiology, Oncology, Vascular Surgery, and Gastroenterology — ensuring you receive a coordinated, multidisciplinary care plan.

 | Parameter | Interventional Radiology | Laparoscopic Surgery | Open Surgery |